-The bill aims to improve salary competitiveness for ferry system collective bargaining units in Washington State by amending existing laws related to salary surveys and collective bargaining processes.
-It mandates the Office of Financial Management to conduct comprehensive salary and fringe benefit surveys for ferry employees, ensuring their compensation is competitive with both public and private sector employees in similar roles.
+The bill aims to improve the salary competitiveness for ferry system collective bargaining units in Washington State by amending existing laws related to salary surveys and collective bargaining processes.
+It mandates the Office of Financial Management to conduct comprehensive salary and fringe benefit surveys for ferry employees, ensuring their compensation aligns with both public and private sector employees in comparable roles.
 The surveys must be conducted by a nationally recognized firm and will compare wages, hours, and benefits across various employee classifications, including deck, terminal, and engine room employees.
-The bill also modifies the timeline and procedures for collective bargaining negotiations, establishing specific deadlines for selecting arbitrators and completing agreements, while ensuring that salary survey information from private employers remains confidential.

 Statutes affected: Original Bill: 47.64.006, 47.64.170, 43.88.030